Viewing Room: 03: Linda Jamieson and Steven Will

 1 October - 1 November 2025

-Our third viewing room will be open Wed - Sat from Wednesday 1 October through to Saturday 1 November - read on and book your visit by appointment.
+Our third viewing room will be open Wed - Sat from Wednesday 1 October through to Saturday 1 November - read on and book your visit.

-We are weloming visits to see the work of two wonderful artists.
+We look forward to welcome your visit to see the work of two wonderful artists.
 One is Norfolk based painter Linda Jamieson who is joined by Suffolk based ceramic artist, Steven Will.

 It will be a chance to see their work before others get a chance to add them to their collections.
 Make a date to come visit us without the distractions of a larger group exhibition.
 There will be an opportunity to hear more from the artists directly.